cartesi/docs/docs/cartesi-rollups/components.md

 The [Cartesi Rollups Manager](https://github.com/cartesi/rollups/blob/main/onchain/rollups/contracts/interfaces/IRollups.sol) is responsible for synchronicity between the modules.
 It defines the duration of the different phases and notifies the other modules of any phase change.
 Among others, the responsibilities of this module are:

-- Define for which epoch, depending on the current state and deadlines, an input is destined to.
+- Define to which epoch an input is destined, depending on the current state and deadlines.
 - Receive and forward claims to the Validator Manager.
 - Forward disputes to the Dispute Resolution module.
 - Forward the result of disputes to the Validator Manager.